-After giving birth to the female dog, it is important to take care of the newborn Rottweiler puppies, which are your responsibility until they leave your home.
+After giving birth to the female dog, it is essential to take care of the newborn Rottweiler puppies, which are your responsibility until they leave your home.

 While it may seem fun at first glance, puppy care is far from easy, even if the female dog usually takes care of everything for the first three weeks.

 Provide A Place Suitable For The First Days Of Life Of The Newborn Rottweiler Puppies

 Rigorous hygiene is necessary for the excellent health and development of the little ones because a puppy's life at birth is particularly fragile.
 It is therefore recommended to provide a nursery that is easy to clean.
 Indeed, if at the beginning it is the mother who washes the newborn Rottweiler puppies by licking their anus and genitals, they will then defecate all over the place as they learn to move around.
 You will therefore have to collect urine and excrement during the first two months of their life.

 In addition, for safety reasons, it is necessary to prevent the puppies from being able to walk everywhere.
 But on the other hand, the mother must be free to move around and go and eat or relieve herself whenever she wishes.

 Finally, the place must be calm, bright, and fairly heated (between 22 and 27°).
 For this, we can install a heat lamp in the play area so that they can choose the heated part or not, according to their needs.